 CPR is known as Cardiopulmonary Resuscitation.
 It is an emergency procedure that can save your dog’s life if they suddenly stop breathing or their heart suddenly stops beating.

 CPR is a combination of chest compression and artificial respiration.
 When a dog stop breathing, the oxygen level in the body falls down which can lead to liver, kidney failure, or brain damage.

 The brain damage usually occurs within 3-4 minutes of respiratory failure, so it is vital to perform CPR in a crucial situation like this.

 1. Check breathing and pulse:

-Check for pulse using your middle and index finger below the wrist or inner thigh or below the ankle or where left elbow touches the chest of the dog.
+Check for a pulse using your middle and index finger below the wrist or inner thigh or below the ankle or where the left elbow touches the chest of the dog.

 2. Keep an eye for these warning signs (due to lack of oxygen):